Employee onboarding best practices defined

 We talk about all these things but rarely talk about onboarding at length, and it’s a darn shame because onboarding is the thing that actually fits in all the above categories.
 It completes the candidate experience and starts off employee engagement the right way.
-It is the thing that comes after hiring and hopefully WAY before firing.
-An intrinsic part of talent acquisition and talent management.
+It’s the thing that comes after hiring and hopefully way before firing.
+It’s also an intrinsic part of talent acquisition and talent management.
 Get the picture?
-It’s important!
+Onboarding best practices are important!

 So how can you make your onboarding experience memorable, exciting and even favorable?
-Let’s take a page from the playbooks of companies who have gotten onboarding right:
+Let’s take a few excerpts from the playbooks of companies who’ve gotten employee onboarding best practices right:

-Companies who get onboarding right start at the offer acceptance.
+2. They start the onboarding process at the offer acceptance.

 Whether it’s company swag, a card with a team picture, a celebratory lunch or a special gift that underscores your company values, make sure the candidate receives something tangible and experiential that says “Welcome.”
 Percolate gives all of the above, including a Kindle, for the following reason:

 “It’s linked to the core idea that we are a learning organization.
 It’s our responsibility to help encourage people to continue to read and make themselves better.
 They can read whatever they want, but personally I find the Kindle to be a pretty amazing device for continuing to find new ideas in the world.”

 3. They provide opportunities to bond with the team ahead of time.

 Whether it’s the aforementioned celebratory lunch or a video bonding session, your new hire needs to meet his or her team ahead of time.
 And it’s a great time to be a manager or the new hire facilitator, because even if flying out your newest employee to meet the team isn’t a possibility, we have all the technology these days.
 Use Skype or Slack or even GoToMeeting to introduce your new hire to the company and schedule time into your current team’s day to make it a priority.